 73 Most Popular Indian Christian Surnames, With Meanings

 India is diverse and houses people of different communities, beliefs, and religions harmoniously under the same roof.
 In light of this scenario, we have compiled a list of Indian Christian surnames for you to choose from.
 Several Christian communities have found a home in India.
 Namely, Lutherans, Catholics, protestants, and Syrians.
 Christianity was introduced in India by St. Thomas, one of Christ’s disciples, who visited the coasts of Malabar.
 However, according to another tradition, Bartholomew the apostle introduced Christianity along the Konkan coast of the southern region.
-Most Indian Christian last names usually have Spanish, Latin or Portuguese origins, while some have Western roots.
-Read on for the list of last names, along with their origin and meanings.
+Most Indian Christian last names usually have Spanish, Latin, or Portuguese origins, while some have Western roots.
+These connections show the influence of European colonization on Indian culture and languages, enriching the historical contexts of Christian surnames.
+Read on for the list of such last names, along with their origin and meanings.

 In This Article